ARM-software/sbsa-acs/README.md

 ## SBSA - Architecture Compliance Suite (ACS)

-SBSA **Architecture compliance tests** are self-checking, portable C-based tests with directed stimulus.
+SBSA **Architecture compliance suite** is a collection of self-checking, portable C-based tests.
+These tests check an implementation for compliance against SBSA specification version 3.0.
-The present release implements a UEFI shell application to execute these tests from a UEFI Shell.
+The present release implements a UEFI shell application to execute these tests from UEFI Shell.

 ## Release Details